FionaLippert/FluxRGNN/README.md

 get familiar with the structure of config files.
 The default settings correspond to the settings used in our FluxRGNN+ paper.

 You can, for example, easily switch between models (e.g. `FluxRGNN+` and `FluxRGNN_voronoi`), by simply adding `model=FluxRGNN+` or
-`datasource=FluxRGNN_voronoi` to your command line when running one of the provided scripts.
+`model=FluxRGNN_voronoi` to your command line when running one of the provided scripts.
 Similarly, you could change the forecasting horizon to, say, 24 hours by adding `model.horizon=24`.

 ### Dataloader